nycruslan/localpacker/README.md

   This command will:

-  - Update the package version in `local-pack`.
+  - Update the package version in `localpacker`.
   - Build and create a `.tgz` package file.
   - Update the dependency in the target project to use the local `.tgz` file.
   - Install the updated dependency in the target project.